AbdulRKB/APImages/README.md

 ©️ 2020 CyberTitus

 This repository is licensed under MIT license.
-See <a href="https://raw.githubusercontent.com/CyberTitus/APImages/main/LICENSE">LICENSE</a> for details.
+See <a target="_blank" href="https://raw.githubusercontent.com/CyberTitus/APImages/main/LICENSE">LICENSE</a> for details.